 What is the best way to track weight loss?

-I had great success losing 70lbs in the past by only weighing myself once a month, I loved seeing the bigger losses and it kept me motivated.
+I’ve had great success losing 70lbs in the past by only weighing myself once a month, tracking each month on a weight loss chart.
+I loved seeing the bigger losses and it kept me motivated.
 I didn’t see the gains and losses each day so I wasn’t as discouraged.
+I was able to see how my healthy diet and strength training affected my body over time.

 Some people track their weight weekly and this might be a good option.
 You’ll be able to see bigger losses, to say motivated but also see how each week’s food or exercise choices have impacted your weight loss.
 Whether you use a paper tracker or an app to track your weight loss, I think you’ll have more success when you can track your efforts and see the progress each month.

-What is a realistic weight loss goal for a month?
+What is a realistic amount of weight loss per month?

 Everyone loses weight at a different rate however, the CDC suggests that “people who lose weight gradually and steadily (about 1 to 2 pounds per week) are more successful at keeping weight off.
 Healthy weight loss isn’t just about a “diet” or “program”.
 It’s about an ongoing lifestyle that includes long-term changes in daily eating and exercise habits.“

 Losing 1-2 lbs a week adds up quickly, in just one month you could see a healthy weight loss of 4-8 lbs.
-In 3 months a 12-24 lbs!
+In 3 months 12-24 lbs!
 Healthy habits take time to stick.
 Long-term success takes patience and discipline.
+Making healthier choices and increasing your daily activity level is the first step toward having a healthier lifestyle and reaching your goal weight.

 These free monthly trackers are great to track anything you find helpful.